ahinkle/andyhinkle.com/resources/content/blog/auto-ban-malicious-ips-on-cloudflare-with-laravel.md

 - **Failed authentication attempts** - Repeated login failures from the same IP
 - **Rate limit violations** - IPs that consistently hit your rate limits

-Here are some other adjustments to consider:
+Here are some other adjustments to consider:e

 - **High-traffic sites**: Consider raising the threshold to 10+ to avoid false positives
 - **First or fail endpoints**: You might want to exclude certain paths from 404 tracking, especially if they are soft-deleted or frequently changing